 Next, you need to hard reset your iOS device.

-Restart Your Mac: Click on Apple menu and select Restart.
+Restart Your Mac: Click on the Apple menu and select Restart.

 Once your device has restarted, turn on the radios.
 Then, go ahead with the sharing.
 There shouldn’t be any problem now.